 Nothing says, “we’re a festive home” like a door wreath.
-Especially in an apartment complex, it’s really the main way to decorate the exterior of our home.
-And when Rodney called me out for not decorating for the season, I thought, what’s a better way to bring in the cold season than with a wreath.
+Especially in an apartment complex, it’s really the main way to decorate the exterior of our home.i thought, what’s a better way to bring in the cold season than with a wreath.

 As much as I would love to have a wreath with living plants, I figured faux was the way to go so my wreath could last the whole season.
 I picked up a faux floral bouquet at Michael’s, realized I had enough for two small wreaths, so I decided to make a fall wreath and a spring wreath!